A Heart for our Community (Jonah)

 At the time I was pastor of an established church.
 I knew one thing: God would not send me to plant a church.
 I was too old and probably not cut out to be a church planter.
 But truth be told: I wasn’t sure I wanted to risk myself like that.
 I didn’t want the financial inconvenience, the upheaval, and especially the potential of failure.

 It’s for this reason that I want to look at the book of Jonah with you today.
-The reason is because there’s a bit of a disconnect for a lot of us.
+The reason is that there’s a bit of a disconnect for a lot of us.
 We understand God’s heart for people, but we don’t want to go.

 I’m convinced that I’m a lot like Jonah, and you are too.
 Jonah is a kind of a missionary manual.
 One preacher said, “To know Jonah is to love him.
 And the reason we love him is because he is so much like us” (Lloyd John Ogilvie).